-"5.2.1.11.2.2.
-Assessment of the wear condition of the friction surfaces of brake discs or drums may only be performed by direct measurement of the actual component or examination of any wear indicators, which may necessitate some level of disassembly."
+- "5.2.1.11.2.2.
+Assessment of the wear condition of the friction surfaces of brake discs or drums may only be performed by direct measurement of the actual component or examination of any brake disc or drum wear indicators, which may necessitate some level of disassembly.
+Therefore, at the time of type approval, the vehicle manufacturer shall define the following: - (a) The method by which wear of the friction surfaces of drums and discs may be assessed, including the level of disassembly required and the tools and process required to achieve this. - (b) Information defining the maximum acceptable wear limit at the point at which replacement becomes necessary.